Teenlife

 How Lions Heart Volunteering Helps Boost Those Leaderships Skills

-Here’s our three-step way to demonstrating leadership:
+Here’s our three-step way to lead:

 1. Volunteer for a cause you care about — even for just a few hours.